bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 ### Preparation

-To connect to substrate node we will be using library [polkadot-js](https://github.com/polkadot-js).
+To connect to the substrate node we will be using the library [polkadot-js](https://github.com/polkadot-js).
 Please, add this library to dependency:

 ```sh